Sunday worship services for this Sunday, October 18th will be online ONLY!

-There will be lots of changes when we re-open.
+There have been lots of changes!
 Details below!

 We will still provide a Facebook live stream of the services at 9:00 a.m.
 Sundays.
 Check our Facebook page for details and be sure to “Like” and “Follow” our page to be notified whenever we go live.
 You will also be able to watch it as a rebroadcast after the live stream is completed!